Who Was Bernie Mac?

-Bernie Mac was born on October 5, 1957, in Chicago, Illinois.
-His first standup routine was at the age of eight for his church congregation.
+Bernie Mac's first standup routine was at the age of 8 for his church congregation.
 He established a variety show at Chicago's Regal Theatre, made appearances on HBO's "Def Comedy Jam" and joined the cast of "Ocean's Eleven."
 On August 9, 2008, Mac died of pneumonia.

 Mac performed his first standup routine at the age of eight, impersonating his grandparents at the dinner table for the church congregation.